 Donut intros are a simple way to connect teammates from within Slack.
-On a regular basis, Donut will select people from your pairing channel, and will send a DM encouraging them to meet up for lunch, donuts, or a virtual coffee over video chat!
+On a regular basis, Donut will select people from your Intro channel, and will send a DM encouraging them to meet up for lunch, donuts, or a virtual coffee over video chat!

 When someone on your Slack workspace sets up Donut, they'll choose the channel, frequency of intros (multiple times per week, once per weekly, biweekly, etc), and time zone for your team.
 These settings can be changed in the dashboard at donut.ai.